MiddletonCommunityVoice/services-list/content/chemists/rowlands-lakeland-court.md

 ### Opening Hours
-9am to 6.15pm Mon to Fri / CLOSED 1pm til 2pm  /
+Mon to Fri  9am to 1pm and 2pm til 6.15pm
 Sat.
-9am to 1pm  /   CLOSED Sundays
+9am to 1pm
+Sundays  CLOSED